ericbullen/yoga_graph/README.md

 1000K -rw-r--r--.
 1 nobody nobody 999K Jun  4 13:11 /tmp/yoga_graph.png
 ```

 From here, open the PNG file in your favorite image viewer.
+Any graph edges that are green show the path to of the longest chain.

 Here's an example graph based on the above input:
 ![Asana Graph](yoga_graph.png)